Agadez: Emigration towards Europe

-In the 2010s, Agadez became a major transit town for West African migrants heading to Libya and then on to Europe.
-Since Agadez is the final stop before passing through the long trek across the Sahara towards the Libyan coast.
+In the 2010s, Agadez became a major transit town for West African migrants heading to Libya and then on to Europe, since Agadez is the final stop before passing through the long trek across the Sahara towards the Libyan coast.
 Crackdowns in 2016 slowed the flow of migrants, but recent Displacement Tracking Matrix data showed a daily average of 1,212 individuals crossing at six monitored points in Niger, many of whom would have been coming through Agadez.
 The city now hosts hundreds of migrants living in small houses on the outskirts of the city before moving on to Libya.

 Demographics

 Culture and tourism

 Today, Agadez flourishes as a market town and as a centre for the transportation of the uranium mined in the surrounding area.
 Notable buildings in the city include the Agadez Grand Mosque (originally dating from 1515 but rebuilt in the same style in 1844), the Kaocen Palace (now a hotel), and the Agadez Sultan's Palace.
 The city is also known for its camel market and its silver and leatherwork.
+Its name is given to a form of Tuareg symbolic jewellery, the Agadez Cross.

 Some well-known musicians from the town include Tuareg guitar player Bombino and his band Group Bombino, and Group Inerane.
 Mdou Moctar's film, Akounak Teggdalit Taha Tazoughai, is set and filmed on location in Agadez.

 Airport and military usage

 Agadez's air transport hub, Mano Dayak International Airport, was named after Mano Dayak, the Tuareg leader who is native to the region.

-The United States is building Nigerien Air Base 201, a dedicated drone airbase in Agadez from which it can more easily monitor terrorist activities in West and North Africa, and the Sahel.
+The United States built Nigerien Air Base 201, a dedicated drone airbase in Agadez from which it can more easily monitor terrorist activities in West and North Africa, and the Sahel.
 It was revealed in 2016 that the military base in Niger cost the U.S. $100 million.

+Air pollution

+Air pollution, including particulate matter and dust, poses significant health risks due to their microscopic size and potential inhalation into the deepest parts of the lung.